samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 a different browser window and start editing - the changes will propagate to the other window in near-realtime.
 Cool!

-Note the use of `asToken` in the above code.
+Note the use of `flowHoc` in the above code.
 This is a custom composition utility provided by BodilessJS.
 We will go into it in more detail in subsequent tutorials; for now, just treat it as an equivalent to Lodash [flow](https://lodash.com/docs/4.17.15#flow).